 This compact little RV space heater is unique in that it can be plugged directly into your wall outlet, effectively keeping it off of the floor or counter.

-Also, it can be used like a regular heater with a power cord if you don't have an outlet that would work.
+Also, it can be used as a regular heater with a power cord if you don't have an outlet that would work.

 This is great as RVs aren't known for their enormous sizes and storage capacities.

 You don't have to sacrifice floor space or counter space to use this little gem!